abisummers/abisummers.github.io/src/content/guide/common-scams.md

 The french word for scam is _arnaque_.

 Paris, overall is a fairly safe city and is comparable to other big cities in Europe.
-This list isn't meant to put anyone off Paris, but more about the things to pay attention to so that you can fully enjoy your time in the city
+This list isn't meant to put anyone off Paris, but more about the things to pay attention to so that you can fully enjoy your time in the city.
+A great day can easily be flipped if you notice your wallet is stolen.

 ### Pickpockets